Ku Klux Klan: Current Klan organizations

-Outside the United States and Canada
+Outside North America

-Regarded by historians as America's first terrorist group, there have been various attempts to organize KKK chapters outside America in places such as: Asia, Europe and Oceania, with negligible results.
+Regarded by many historians as one of the earliest terrorist organizations in the United States, the Ku Klux Klan has inspired various attempts to organize affiliated or imitative groups outside North America, including in parts of Asia, Europe, and Oceania.
+These efforts have generally produced only small, short-lived, or marginal organizations with limited local impact.

-Africa
+Africa, Americas, and Asia

-In apartheid South Africa in the 1960s, some far-right activists copied KKK actions, for example by writing "Ku Klux Klan Africa" on the ANC Cape Town offices or by wearing their costumes.
+In apartheid-era South Africa in the 1960s, some far-right activists adopted Klan-style imagery, such as writing "Ku Klux Klan Africa" on the African National Congress (ANC) offices in Cape Town and wearing Klan-like costumes.
 In response, American Klan leader Terry Venable attempted to establish a branch at Rhodes University.

-In the 1970s, Rhodesia had a Ku Klux Klan, led by Len Idensohn, attacking Ian Smith for his perceived moderation.
+In the 1970s, a Ku Klux Klan group in Rhodesia, led by Len Idensohn, criticized Prime Minister Ian Smith for what it viewed as political moderation.